dnunes/autoenvconfig/README.md

 ## <a id="releaseh">Release History</a>

+* 0.1.3 Removed "get" aliases, fixed "instance.get()" and added "has" method;

-* 0.1.2 Improved syntaxerror handling in schema files
+* 0.1.2 Improved syntaxerror handling in schema files;

 * 0.1.1 Bugfix for using natural expected behavior after .load('name');

-* 0.1.0 Initial release
+* 0.1.0 Initial release.

 ## <a id="credits">Credits</a>